textileio/js-powergate-client/README.md

 const pow = createPow({ host })

 async function exampleCode() {
-  // get wallet addresses associated with your user const { addressesList } = await pow.wallet.addresses()
+  // get wallet addresses associated with the user const { addressesList } = await pow.wallet.addresses()

-  // create a new address associated with your user const { address } = await pow.wallet.newAddress("my new address")
+  // create a new address associated with the user const { address } = await pow.wallet.newAddress("my new address")

   // get build information about the powergate server